Lean Management Thinking @ Starbucks

 Showing you don’t have to cut go out and just costs with Lean Management Thinking, you can use the time you free up to engage with customers and other techniques can be employed to ensure customers can get what they want.

-(this post originally appeared on our theleanmanager blog on 5th March 2010)
+(this post originally appeared on our theleanmanager blog on 5th March 2010 and was re-published here in 2020)